MarquesaAsmussen/reading-notes/terminal.md

  --------------------------------------------------------------------------------------------------------------

- *take notes on how commands are used, and which look similar to how you are used to using the GUI File Explorer/Finder.*
- Record in your reading-notes a “cheat sheet” or other resource for basic terminal usage

  ## Using the Terminal

  **Terminal**: text-based interface to computer.
 Similar to GUI, but allows more than one command line to be open and operating simultaneously.